localgovdrupal/localgov_finders/README.md

 Content editors can then create channel and entry entities, which can be searched by site users.

-The Finders Facets submodule allows channels to use faceted search.

 Finders uses Search API and Views to create lists of entry entities.
+Faceted search can be added by enabling the Finders Facets submodule.

 Finders can be customised and extended by creating custom Finder type plugins.

+Originally designed for LocalGov Drupal Directories as a simple way for site builders to create ways for users to find content entries.
+This has been generalized so information architecture modules such as directories, events, news, consultations, anything that has entries in a channel can be configured by the site builder to create an easy system for users to search and filter through content.

 ## Requirements